 Users can rapidly navigate backward up through the site architecture by clicking any of the links in the breadcrumb trail.
 The breadcrumbs provide a trail to retrace your steps.

 In addition, the breadcrumbs give contextual information about the current page.
-At a glance, users understand that “New York SEO” is a subcategory of “SEO Companies”.
+At a glance, users understand that “New York SEO” is a “SEO Companies” subcategory.
 The closer to the home page, the higher up in the hierarchy.

 This ability to orient users and communicate site structure makes breadcrumb trails valuable.
 They decrease the likelihood of visitors getting lost deep in nested pages.

-Additionally, breadcrumbs provide SEO value through their internal linking structure.
+Additionally, breadcrumbs provide value through their internal linking structure.
 We’ll explore this later.

 Types of Breadcrumbs

-There are a few different types of breadcrumbs, each with their own purpose and use cases:
+There are a few different types of breadcrumbs, each with its own purpose and use cases:

 Location-Based Breadcrumbs